-Contents: I. Tibetans as 'Refugee Diasporas' 2.
-Methodology and Imperatives in Refugee Research 3.
-The Tibetan Exilic Paradigm 4.
-The Tibetan Question: A Reappraisal 5.
-Organizing for Exile 6.
-Preservation, Integration and the Pragmatics of Diasporic Identity 7.
-Dwelling and Movement in Exile

-2018 978-93-5287-085-1 ₹1260 272 pp Hardback
+See SOCIOLOGY

+2019 978-93-5287-778-2 ₹1465 552 pp Paperback

 Conservation from the Margins

 Edited by Umesh Srinivasan, an Associate Research Scholar at the Woodrow Wilson School of Public and International Affairs, Princeton University, New Jersey; and Nandini Velho, an Earth Institute Fellow at Columbia University, New York

-With a Foreword by Mahesh Rangarajan
+With a foreword by Mahesh Rangarajan

-Margins talks about a handful of neglected conservation issues.
-Conservation and environmental degradation cannot be confined to domains of only the state and activists; communities are also actively engaged with their natural surroundings.
-The essays in this volume examine this complex intersection of the natural with the social.

-Contents: Introduction I. The Resource of Tradition: Changing Identities and Conservation Conflicts in Gangetic Fisheries 2.
+From the impact of Naxalism on the Palamau Tiger Reserve to identity politics in the Gangetic fisheries, Conservation from the Margins covers a range of conservation issues that are generally neglected in India.
+Drawing on the personal experiences of some of the finest biologists and sociologists in the country, the essays in this volume raise questions about the intersection of the natural and the social that are of relevance not only to India but to the entire developing world.
+Contents: Introduction; I. The Resource of Tradition: Changing Identities and Conservation Conflicts in Gangetic Fisheries 2.
 Conservation amidst Shifting Sands in India's Marine Fisheries 3.
 Mangrove Ecosystems: The Mark Twain of Natural Habitats 4.
 The Last Hunters of Arunachal Pradesh: The Past and Present of Wildlife Hunting in North-east India 5.
 The Changing Dynamics of Organised Wildlife Trade in India 6.
 Conservation Colour-blindness: The Fate of Green in the Land of Red 7.
 Marginalisation, Migration and Militancy: The Complexities of Forest and Biodiversity Loss on the Assam-Arunachal Border 8.
 Greener on Neither Side: Socio-ecological Crisis of Grasslands in India 9.
-Living with Snow Leopards: A Pluralistic Approach to Wildlife Conservation 2018 978-93-5287-282-4 ₹1590 296 pp Hardback Life in Peace and Conflict Indigeneity and State in the Chittagong Hill Tracts Nasir Uddin, Professor, Department of Anthropology, University of Chittagong, Bangladesh
+Living with Snow Leopards: A Pluralistic Approach to Wildlife Conservation twentieth century, Tibetan studies focused primarily on Buddhism and pre-1950s Tibetan history in relation to Tibetan exiles, influenced largely by Western notions of Tibetan culture.
+In Diasporic Lands moves away from this norm to study the dynamics of Tibetan refugees' emergent culture Until the end of the in the midst of their hosts, and in distinctly urban settings.
+Tibetan refugees in India grapple with notions of what Tibet as the homeland stands for and what it means to truly belong to the host territory and to acquire Indian citizenship.
+Contents: I. Tibetans as 'Refugee Diasporas' 2.
+Methodology and Imperatives in Refugee Research 3.
+The Tibetan Exilic Paradigm 4.
+The Tibetan Question: A Reappraisal 5.
+Organizing for Exile 6.
+Preservation, Integration and the Pragmatics of Diasporic Identity 7.
+Dwelling and Movement in Exile